Dropout Strikes Back: Improved Uncertainty Estimation via Diversity Sampling: Classification Experiments

 We should note that we do not compare with fully Bayesian approaches as we are focusing on the solutions applicable to the standard dropout-based models without changing model architecture and training procedure.
 Following~\cite{hernandez2015probabilistic,jain2019maximizing}, we use log-likelihood of Gaussian distribution with mean and variance computed by different methods as a quality measure.

 On top of single models, we also consider a straightforward ensemble approach with NNs trained exactly the same way as single models but from different random initializations.
 Our experiments show that uncertainty estimates based on ensembling of networks without sampling in individual networks doesn't work for well for the considered regression datasets.
-However, in Supplementary Material we show that combining ensembling with sampling can further improve the results compared to single models.